Garden Collection Plant Listing

 (hel ih KRY sum) Helichrysum is grown for its petite, velvety, trailing foliage.
 The silvery sheen of licorice plant makes it a perfect complement for many other plants.
 Include helichrysum in hanging baskets and mixed containers, and the trailing growth will quickly fill in and provide a soft backdrop for the colourful flowers of other plants….
 Read more »

-(hee lee oh TROHP), (hēl yə TROHP) These old-fashioned flowers may have been at the forefront in your grandmother’s garden.
+(hee lee oh TROHP), (hēl yə TROHP) Heliotropium These old-fashioned flowers may have been at the forefront in your grandmother’s garden.
 But, their renewed popularity is no surprise, considering their attractive foliage, flowers, and scent.
 Very few bedding plants have Heliotrope’s reputation for fragrance.
-Reminiscent of vanilla, the Heliotrope’s scent gave rise to its common name… Read more »
+Reminiscent of vanilla, the Heliotrope’s scent gave rise to its… Read more »

 Brilliantly coloured flowers are held close to grey-green, semi-succulent trailing foliage.
 Constant show of colour all summer until the first hard frost.
 Ice plant thrives in sunny and dry locations.
 Does well as ground cover, in baskets, or containers.
 Fantastic with other low growing plants.
 Please select flower to see care instructions.